crypto-org-chain/chain-docs/docs/wallets/ledger_desktop_wallet.md

 ### Technical support and enquiries
-In case you have any enquiries about using Ledger device with desktop wallet, kindly send a message to the Crypto.org Chain [Discord](https://discord.gg/pahqHz26q4) #technical-questions channel for assistance.
+In case you have any enquiry about using Ledger device with desktop wallet, kindly send a message to the Crypto.org Chain [Discord](https://discord.gg/pahqHz26q4) #technical-questions channel for assistance.

 ## Install the Crypto.com app and create the wallet